McBlankenburg/SkyTrader24/README.md

 # SkyTrader24

-SkyTrader24 is a microservices-based application built with -Java,
+SkyTrader24 is a microservices-based application built with
--maven
+- Java
+- maven
--Spring (Boot, Cloud, Data JPA, Security)
+- Spring (Boot, Cloud, Data JPA, Security)
+- Hibernate
+- PostgreSql
--Apache Kafka
+- Apache Kafka
--Docker
--Kubernetes
+- Docker
+- Kubernetes

 It consists of several services, including Customer, Notification, Order, Payment, Trade, and Weather, providing a platform for trading activities.
 This application is developed as part of my portfolio as a demonstration application.